Bangkok: Tourism

 Among Bangkok's well-known sights are the Grand Palace and major Buddhist temples, including Wat Phra Kaew, Wat Pho, and Wat Arun.
 The Giant Swing and Erawan Shrine demonstrate Hinduism's deep-rooted influence in Thai culture.
 Vimanmek Mansion in Dusit Palace is famous as the world's largest teak building, while the Jim Thompson House provides an example of traditional Thai architecture.
 Other major museums include the Bangkok National Museum and the Royal Barge National Museum.
 Cruises and boat trips on the Chao Phraya and the canals of Thonburi offer views of some of the city's traditional architecture and ways of life on the waterfront.

 Shopping venues, many of which are popular with both tourists and locals, range from the shopping centres and department stores concentrated in Siam and Ratchaprasong to the sprawling Chatuchak Weekend Market.
 Taling Chan Floating Market is among the few such markets in Bangkok.
 Yaowarat is known for its shops as well as street-side food stalls and restaurants, which are also found throughout the city.
-Khao San Road has long been famous as a destination for backpacker tourism, with its budget accommodation, shops and bars attracting visitors from all over the world.
+Khao San Road has long been famous as a destination for backpacker tourism, with its budget accommodation, shops, and bars attracting visitors from all over the world.

 Bangkok has a reputation overseas as a major destination in the sex industry.
-Although prostitution is technically illegal and is rarely openly discussed in Thailand, it commonly takes place among massage parlours, saunas and hourly hotels, serving foreign tourists as well as locals.
+Although prostitution is technically illegal and is rarely openly discussed in Thailand, it commonly takes place among massage parlours, saunas, and hourly hotels, serving foreign tourists as well as locals.
 Bangkok has acquired the nickname "Sin City of Asia" for its level of sex tourism.

-Issues often encountered by foreign tourists include scams, overcharging and dual pricing.
-In a survey of 616 tourists visiting Thailand, 7.79 percent reported encountering a scam, the most common of which was the gem scam, in which tourists are tricked into buying overpriced jewellery.
+Issues often encountered by foreign tourists include scams, overcharging, and dual pricing.
+In a survey of 616 tourists visiting Thailand, 7.79 per cent reported encountering a scam, the most common of which was the gem scam, in which tourists are tricked into buying overpriced jewellery.